 There are different funding schemes Young People and Youth Workers can apply for and these fall under two categories: Decentralised funds or Centralised funds.
 Decentralised funds are run by the Maltese National Agency (MT NA) which means that organisations apply directly to us for funding.
 Centralised funds are run by the European Commission’s Executive Agency in Brussels but the MT NA is still available to guide and provide information to applicants when applying.

 2020 Erasmus Accreditation in the field of youth – EAC/A03/2020.
-Accredited Erasmus organisations will gain simplified access to Key Action 1 funding opportunities under the future Programme (2021-2027)Read More
+Accredited Erasmus organisations will gain simplified access to Key Action 1 funding opportunities under the future Programme 2021-2027, (excluding youth participation activities)Read More

 Erasmus accreditations are a tool for organisations that want to open-up their activities to cross-border exchange and cooperation and are designed for organisations that plan to implement learning mobility activities on a regular basis.
 Awarding of the Erasmus accreditation confirms that the applicant organisation has appropriate and effective processes and measures in place to implement high quality learning mobility activities as planned and use them to benefit the youth field.